 GIMENEZ El Baile de Luis Alonso

-ROSSINI Act II Quartet from Il barbiere di Siviglia
+ROSSINI Act II Quintet from Il barbiere di Siviglia

 BELLINATI Baiao de Gude